 Does your dog stare longingly at you while you’re lacing up your running shoes?
 Maybe it’s time to include them in your exercise routine.

 Bringing your dog along on your workout is a great way to bond with your best friend.
-So we turned to Dr. Kwane Stewart, a veterinarian and member of Fetch by The Dodo’s Veterinary Advisory Board, to learn his tips on exercising with your dog.
+So we turned to Dr. Kwane Stewart, a veterinarian and member of Fetch’s Veterinary Advisory Board, to learn his tips on exercising with your dog.
 He even shares how to tell when your pup needs a break.

 Kora and I run together.
 I love taking her to open fields or in the canyon and running off leash.
 We frequent the beach; she loves the waves and sand.
 My favorite is running off-leash at the beach — nothing like it.